icythefirst/icys-terminal-themes/README.md

-# icy's terminal themes
+# Icy's Terminal Themes
-ive made a few color themes and i figured if nothing else this is a nice place to store them, or, maybe for somebody else to enjoy :3
+I've made a few color themes and I figured that if nothing else this repo serves as a nice place to store them, or, maybe for others to enjoy :3

-<h3>theme 1: nostalgic desaturation</h3>
+<h3>Theme 1: Nostalgic Desaturation</h3>
 <br>
 <br>

 ![image](https://i.imgur.com/oBVpSYl.png)

 <br>
-<h3>theme 2: neohyper</h3>
+<h3>Theme 2: Neohyper</h3>
 <br>
 <br>